marionleborgne/machine_learning/code/README.md

-My contribution to Mike Bowles's class @ Hacker Dojo "Machine Learning on BigData using MapReduce".
+Added Stratified Sampling to code base.
+Adapated from Mike Bowles's class @ Hacker Dojo "Machine Learning on BigData using MapReduce".

-Check out `stratified_sampling` and `machine_learning/docs` for more details.
+Check out `machine_learning/docs` for more details on Stratified Sampling.
+And `mrjob_setup` for MrJob config.